tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

     # aticonfig --help | less

-Warning:Use the --output option before committing to /etc/X11 as an xorg.conf file will override anything in /etc/X11/xorg.conf.d
+Warning:Use the --output option before committing to /etc/X11/ as an xorg.conf file will override anything in /etc/X11/xorg.conf.d/

-Note:If you want to adhere to the new xorg.conf.d: Append your aticonfig string with --output so that you can adapt the Device section to /etc/X11/xorg.conf.d/20-radeon.conf.
-The drawback of this is that many aticonfig options rely on an xorg.conf, and thus will be unavailable.
+Note:To adhere to the new config location use # aticonfig [...] --output to adapt the Device section to /etc/X11/xorg.conf.d/20-radeon.conf.
+The drawback is that many aticonfig options rely on an xorg.conf, and will be unavailable.

 Now, to configure Catalyst.
 If you have only one monitor, run this:

     # aticonfig --initial

-Note: If you have PowerXpress problem you should probably install catalyst-utils-pxp
+Note: If you have a PowerXpress problem you should probably install catalyst-total-pxp.

 However, if you have two monitors and want to use both of them, you can run the command stated below.
 Note that this will generate a dual head